NanoComp/meep/doc/docs/Build_From_Source.md

 The main effort in installing Meep lies in installing the various dependency packages.
 This requires some understanding of how to install software on Unix systems.

 It is also possible to install Meep on Windows systems.
-For Windows 10, you can install the [Ubuntu terminal](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) as an app and then follow the instructions for [obtaining the Conda packages](Installation.md#conda-packages) or [building from source](Build_From_Source.md#building-from-source).
+For Windows 10, you can install the [Ubuntu terminal](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) as an app and then follow the instructions for [obtaining the Conda packages](Installation.md#conda-packages) (recommended) or [building from source](Build_From_Source.md#building-from-source).
 For Windows 8 and older versions, you can use the free Unix-compatibility environment [Cygwin](http://www.cygwin.org/) following these [instructions](http://novelresearch.weebly.com/installing-meep-in-windows-8-via-cygwin.html).

 For those installing Meep on a supercomputer, a note of caution: most supercomputers have multiple compilers installed, and different versions of libraries compiled with different compilers.
 Meep is written in C++, and it is almost impossible to mix C++ code compiled by different compilers &mdash; pick one set of compilers by one vendor and stick with it consistently.